 “Aftershock” – Asteroids, dinosaurs, and time travel in a twisted little teacup.
 Published in the March/April issue of Galaxy’s Edge.

-“Cry the Thousand Sentinels” – “The man who needs to die pulls into the truck-stop in a cherry-red tractor-trailer while the Arizona diner clock reads 7:02 p.m…” Emerging soon from the mists of Alexandria in Third Flatiron’s Hidden Histories anthology.
+“Cry the Thousand Sentinels” – “The man who needs to die pulls into the truck-stop in a cherry-red tractor-trailer while the Arizona diner clock reads 7:02 p.m…” Published in Third Flatiron’s Hidden Histories anthology.

 “Crash Site” – “She neurocast from orbit into the body of a standby proxy–an out-of-work woman named Rada Rudneva who, judging by the gnawing hunger in her stomach, needed the money something awful.”
 On the planet Osiris, several groups are swept up in the search for a vessel that allegedly crashed on the world centuries earlier.
 Republished in The Year’s Best Military and Adventure SF Volume 5, and recipient of the 2019 Readers’ Choice Award. ^

 “Extinction Studies” – “In a fight between the two deadliest creatures on the planet, who would win?”
 Welcome to a tidally-locked world with a unique ecosystem and two groups of hunters making a playful bet.
 Published in September’s issue of Terraform.